sabpdo/portfolio-sabpdo/docs/assignments/project1.md

     - What do you think might be the biggest logistical challenges in setting up a system where leftover food is donated to those in need?
     - Do you think employees would be willing to take on extra responsibilities if it meant leftover food could be repurposed for food-insecure people?

+#### Raw Interview Notes

 <iframe src="https://drive.google.com/file/d/1QKJj54AyzLh5FfXyeOYZyIRH6I5D2V-L/preview" width="640" height="480" allow="autoplay"></iframe>

+### Interview II: Nicole

+#### Interview Plan:
+1. Could you describe a typical day and how food handling occurs at the restaurant?
+    - How is the inventory of the restaurant managed day to day?
+    - How is leftover or expired food typically managed at the end of the day?
+    - What kinds of foods or items are most commonly discarded?
+2. What motivates you or your family to reduce food waste, if at all?
+Is it driven by restaurant policy, personal values, or something else?
+    - If there are restaurant policies: are there any specific policies at the restaurant regarding food waste?
+3. What do you see as the main challenges or barriers to reducing food waste in your restaurant?
+    - How do you feel about the amount of food that goes to waste?
+Do you think it’s a problem?
+    - Have you ever noticed any changes in policy or practice regarding food waste over the years at the restaurant?
+4. If you could design a more sustainable waste practice in the restaurant, what would it look like?
+    - Possible prompting: how do you feel about food waste reduction efforts such as donation or composting?
+    - Possible followup: what are some foods that could be donated?
+    - Why do you think it’s not currently being practiced?
+5. If there were a program to donate leftover food or near expiry food items, would you feel comfortable participating in it?
+Why or why not?
+    - Have you seen any instances of food redistribution efforts at the restaurant or elsewhere?
+What did you observe as the main challenges?
+    - What do you think would encourage or discourage food service businesses from participating in a food redistribution program?
+    - What do you think might be the biggest logistical challenges in setting up a system where leftover food is donated to those in need?
+        - Do you think as a small business, your restaurant would be willing to take on extra responsibilities if it meant leftover food could be repurposed for food-insecure people?
+        - What types of food services do you think would be fit for this food redistribution program.

+#### Raw Interview Notes:

+<iframe src="https://drive.google.com/file/d/1Gpqes4rklDdNIYRoNfKOES0HP3KMWosX/preview" width="640" height="480" allow="autoplay"></iframe>

+### Interview III: Anita

+#### Interview Planning:
+1. Can you tell me a bit about your experience with food insecurity?
+(If they’re comfortable sharing)
+2. How long have you been experiencing food insecurity, and have there been particular times or events that made it worse?
+3. Do you live in an area where access to food is generally easy or challenging?
+(For example, rural vs. urban)
+4. What are the biggest challenges you face when trying to access food?
+5. Are there specific times of the month or year when getting food becomes particularly difficult?
+6. What kinds of foods do you find hardest to access or afford?
+7. How much time do you usually spend each week trying to get food?
+8. Where do you usually get your food from? (e.g., grocery stores, food pantries, meal programs, friends/family, etc.)
+9. Are there resources or programs you currently use to help you access food (such as SNAP, food pantries, community meals)?
+10. Do you feel that the food you get from these sources meets your dietary needs/preferences?
+11. How often do you find yourself compromising on the quality or type of food due to cost or availability?
+12. Do you use a smartphone or other technology to find or access food resources?
+13. Have you used any apps, websites, or social media to help find food resources, discounts, or other food-related information?
+14. If so, what did you find helpful or unhelpful about these digital tools?
+15. Would you feel comfortable using an app to help access food resources?
+Why or why not?
+16. How comfortable do you feel reaching out for help with food access?
+17. Are there any social or emotional barriers that make it difficult for you to use certain food resources?
+18. Do you think an app could help reduce any stigma or make it easier to ask for food assistance?
+19. Are there specific types of food that are important or difficult for you to have access to? (e.g., fresh produce, protein sources, culturally relevant foods)
+20. Do you have any dietary restrictions or preferences that make it harder to find food that meets your needs?
+21. How often do you find yourself unable to get the food you need due to dietary restrictions or lack of availability?
+22. Do you feel supported by your local community when it comes to food access?
+23. Are there any local groups, friends, or family members who help you with food when things get tough?
+24. How could a digital tool help you feel more connected to a community of support?
+25. Besides food, are there other basic needs that are difficult for you to meet (like housing, healthcare, transportation)?
+26. If an app could connect you to other resources beyond food (like housing or job resources), would that be helpful?
+27. Is there anything you wish more people understood about food insecurity?
+28. Are there any specific ways you think technology could make a difference in addressing food insecurity?
+29. Do you have any concerns or suggestions about creating an app to address food insecurity?
+30. Is there anything else you’d like to share that we haven’t covered?

+#### Raw Interview Notes

+<iframe src="https://drive.google.com/file/d/1mMIoz8AGlxd6YOQV7dNz3yEmPWCZfz7k/preview" width="640" height="480" allow="autoplay"></iframe>

 ## Interview Summaries